 The GDPR defines transfer tools as the legal basis for transferring data to a third country.
 They include:

-The Privacy Shield was kind of a pseudo-adequacy decision between the EU and the US that enabled the free flow of personal data, but now it is non-existent.
+The Privacy Shield was a pseudo-adequacy decision between the EU and the US that enabled the free flow of personal data, but now it is non-existent.

-The third step requires you to assess the risks that the national legislation brings to your data transfers.
+The third step requires you to assess the national legislation’s risks to your data transfers.

-In the case of the transfers to the US, this includes the risk of disclosure of your data by your US data processors upon request of the US authorities.
+In the case of the transfers to the US, this includes the risk of disclosing your data by your US data processors upon request of the US authorities.

-If you transfer data to other countries, too, do not assess the risks associated with their laws as well.
+If you transfer data to other countries, too, do not assess the risks associated with their laws.

 This step includes most of the hard work.
-Now when you know that you transfer data to a risky country, you have to implement safety measures for protecting your data.
+When you know that you are transferring data to a risky country, you must implement safety measures to protect your data.